jmetzger/training-kubernetes-networking/kubernetes-scheduler/network-bandwith/koordinator.md

 ### 1. **Install Koordinator**

 Ensure that Koordinator is installed in your cluster.
-If it's not already installed, you can add the Koordinator Helm repository and install it using Helm:
+If it's not already installed, you can add the Koordinator Helm repository and install it using Helm:

 ```bash